Types of Windows

 Custom Windows

 Custom windows are shaped windows that come in various shapes and sizes.
-They can be rectangular, full circle, octagon, or triangle, depending on your needs.
+They can be rectangular, full circle, octagonal, or triangular, depending on your needs.
 Custom windows are perfect for adding a unique touch to your home and are commonly used in entryways and living rooms.

 There are a lot of options to choose from, but understanding the features and benefits of each type can make your decision easier.
 If you are unsure which window is best for your home, contact Platinum Home Design & Renovations to get a quote, and we will help you choose the perfect windows for your home!